dswalter/tobedangerous/computing-basics/computing_01_hardware.md

-You don't need to how to sodder your own circuits to conduct statistical anaylses, but a general idea of the parts of a computer and how they fit together will come up frequently, so you might as well get familiar.
+You don't need to how to sodder your own circuits to conduct statistical analyses, but a general idea of the parts of a computer and how they fit together will come up frequently, so you might as well get familiar.

 ## Parts: